List of multilingual presidents of the United States: Thomas Jefferson

 Thomas Jefferson spoke and read multiple languages, which included French.
 According to notes he made while traveling in 1788, he was able to speak French, Latin, and Italian.
 He claimed to be able to read, as of 1817, these languages along with Greek and Spanish.
 He also studied and wrote about the Anglo-Saxon language (Old English) and studied German to some extent.
-After his death, a number of other books, dictionaries, and grammar manuals in various languages were found in Jefferson's library, suggesting that he studied additional languages, possibly including Arabic, Irish, and Welsh.
+After his death, a number of other books, dictionaries, and grammar manuals in various languages were found in Jefferson's library, suggesting that he studied additional languages, possibly including Hebrew, Arabic, Irish, Russian, Welsh, and various Native American languages.
 His proficiency in these languages is not known.

+Jefferson, while acting as an American diplomat in Paris, took a short trip along the Rhine.
+He also had several interactions with German characters such as Friedrich Wilhelm von Steuben, Friedrich Adolf Riedesel, and Friedrich Caspar von Geismar, who Jefferson met with in Hesse-Hanau in his trip.
+Despite his education, Jefferson remarked that it was difficult for him to travel due to his lack of command in the German language.
+During that trip, he briefly made his way into the Dutch Republic, where he met Van Hogendorp, a royal Dutch noble, so it is likely he could speak some Dutch.

-Regarding Spanish, Jefferson told John Quincy Adams that he had learned the language over the course of nineteen days while sailing from the United States to France.
+Regarding Spanish, Jefferson told John Quincy Adams that he had learned the language over the course of nineteen days while sailing from the U.S. to France.
 He had borrowed a Spanish grammar and a copy of Don Quixote from a friend and read them on the voyage.
 Adams expressed skepticism, noting Jefferson's tendency to tell "large stories."
+Though he never visited Portugal, Jefferson also had a number of Portuguese acquaintances and owned some Portuguese books in his private library.

 James Madison

 James Madison began his studies of Latin at the age of twelve and had mastered Greek, Latin, Italian, and French (the last reportedly with a Scottish accent) by the time he entered the College of New Jersey, later Princeton University.
-He produced many translations of Latin orations of Grotius, Pufendorf, and Vattel.
+He produced many translations of Latin orations of Hugo Grotius, Samuel von Pufendorf, and Emer de Vattel.
 He also studied Horace and Ovid.
 He learned Greek as an admissions requirement for higher college learning.

 While in college, Madison learned to speak and read Hebrew.
 When he could have graduated, Madison remained at college for an additional year to study ethics and Hebrew in greater depth.

 James Monroe

+James Monroe was enrolled in the best school in the Colony of Virginia, Campbelltown Academy, which is why Monroe was later able to immediately take advanced courses in Latin at the College of William & Mary.

-James Monroe adopted many French customs while a diplomat in Paris, including learning fluent French.
+Monroe adopted many French customs while a diplomat in Paris, including learning fluent French.
 The entire Monroe family knew the language, and often spoke it with one another at home.